TwisterMW/angular-fc-seedproject/README.md

-# AngularJS fc file upload directive
+# AngularJS Seed Project
-AngularJS Directive for uploading files on the front end side.
+AngularJS Seed Project generator for start to develop an application based on Angular and Bootstrap technologies for the front side.

 ## Requirements
 1. NodeJS (version used 5.5.0)